FAQs

 How long will it take to get results

-Once we receive the sample, our average turn-around time is about five business days.
+Once we receive the sample, our average turn-around time is about seven business days.
 Some cases require deeper sections of the blocks or special stains, which may take a few days longer.
 Please keep in mind your shipping method and estimated time for delivery when thinking about when to expect results from us.
 The tracking numbers can help you to estimate delivery date and thus when you should expect results.

 How much does it cost to get samples analyzed?